 Early stopping

 RxInfer supports early stopping as an opt-in callback via StopEarlyIterationStrategy.
+For a general overview of the callbacks system, see the Callbacks section.

 Constructors